ArjanCodes/examples/12_factor_app/README.md

 The whole idea is that your code in principle shouldn't make a distinction between local and third-party services.
 Services communicate with each other via URLs or other locators (like a database connection string).
 Furthermore, you should be able to swap out services with other services without having to change to code.
 You may have to change configuration settings though but they shouldn't be stored in the code.

 I have to admit though, this is not the reality in general.
 We had to switch between storage providers a couple of years ago - we went from Amazon S3 to Google Cloud Storage.
-We had to change quite a bit in the code, even if we had built a layer between the low-levl storage access and the rest of our backend.
+We had to change quite a bit in the code, even if we had built a layer between the low-level storage access and the rest of our backend.

 # V. Strictly separate build and run stages